Ada-Developers-Academy/ada-build/roundtable-guides/03-branching.md

 1. Describe the difference between `or` and `and`.
     * For the [coffee and sleep example](XXX) describe how it would be different if it were an `or` relationship.
 1. Let's revisit the example above where `x = 'hello'`.
-    * How would the code change to still be logical if we started with `if not x:`?
+    * How would the code change (and still remain logical) if we started with `if not x:`?

 ## Practice Problems
 1. What question do you have about the practice problems?